WATERFALLS

 Cabin Falls

-Famed because it is the location of Hap Wilson and Stephanie Aykroyd's cabin, Eskakwa Lodge.
+Famed as the location of Hap Wilson's Cabin Falls Eco- Lodge (formerly Eskakwa Lodge).
 The most widely-used name for this falls is Hyde's Cabin, commonly shortened to Cabin Falls.

 The original log cabin was built in 1931 by a group, mostly consisting of Lake Temagami cottagers, led by Adrian Newcomb.
 Katharine Hyde was the last surviving member of the group.
 The falls have been less commonly known as Twin Sisters, and sometimes confused with Bridal Veil.